EveryMatrix: Operations

-EveryMatrix is a private company currently employing over 720 staff across its ten offices in Europe, Asia, and the United States.
+EveryMatrix is a private company currently employing over more than 1400 staff across its fifteen offices in Europe, Asia, and the United States.
 The company operates within the iGaming sector as a business-to-business software provider.

 EveryMatrix is co-founded by Ebbe Groes and Stian Hornsletten.
 The company is led by Ebbe Groes, as Group's Chief Executive Officer.
 In 2019, EveryMatrix appointed Stian Hornsletten as Chief Commercial Officer.
+In 2024, Stian Hornsletten moved to CEO of the company's Games division.

-In 2017, EveryMatrix completed a EUR 4.3 million (US$4.7 million) private strategic investment round and widened its shareholders’ base.
+In 2017, EveryMatrix completed a EUR 4.3 million (US$4.7 million) private strategic investment round and widened its shareholders' base.
 Following the investment round, Norbert Teufelberger (former CEO of Bwin) is appointed as chairman of the board, joining the two co-founders, Ebbe Groes and Stian Hornsletten, and other company members in the company board.

 Each product vertical has its own domain-focused business unit driving product development with its own management (CEO, CTO, development, operations, support).
 The business units are responsible for product operations and development, whereas the Group is responsible for leading and assisting these units.